Advanced search

 Human normal immunoglobulin contains mainly immunoglobulin G (IgG) with a broad spectrum of antibodies against infectious agents.

 Human normal immunoglobulin contains the IgG antibodies present in the normal population.
-It is usually prepared from pooled plasma from not fewer than 1000 donations.
+It is usually prepared from pooled plasma from not fewer than 1000 donors.
 It has a distribution of immunoglobulin G subclasses closely proportional to that in native human plasma.
 Adequate doses of this medicinal product may restore abnormally low immunoglobulin G levels to the normal range.
+The mechanism of action in indications other than replacement therapy is not fully elucidated.

-The efficacy of IQYMUNE as replacement therapy was evaluated in a total of 62 PID patients (36 adults and 26 paediatrics) including 4 naï ve patients.
+The efficacy of IQYMUNE as replacement therapy was evaluated in a total of 62 PID patients (36 adults and 26 paediatrics) including 4 naïve patients.

 Paediatric population